The Great Politics Mess-Up

 - No one expected the original Great War to End all Wars to be so horrible in the first place, or its messy aftermath.

-- No one expected the several European colonial empires to fall. note
+- No one expected the great European colonial empires to fall to anything bar one another. note

-- No one expected the communists to take power in Russia in the first place.
+- No one expected the communists to win the Russian Civil War in the first place.

-- Unaware of the atom bomb, no one expected Japan to surrender three months after the Germans did so.
-While known to be beaten, everybody (even in Japan) expected them to fight to the very last man before surrendering.note
+- Unaware of the power of the atom bomb and its potential as a strategic weapon, rather than the mere tactical weapon it was going to be used as, no one expected Japan to surrender just three months after the Germans did so.
+While known to be beaten, most (even in Japan) expected them to fight to the very last man and the war to end only when the USA totally occupied their country and declared the war over (rather than in a negotiated surrender).note

 - No one in The Fifties expected the upheaval of The Sixties note and nobody in either of said decades expected the malaise of The Seventies.